nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Preconditions**: There is at least one patient entry in the system.
 - **Main Success Scenario (MSS)**:
   1. User requests to list patients.
-  2. MedBook shows a list of patients.
+  2. MedBook shows a list of patients.<br>
      Use case ends.

 ### UC04 - Editing a Patient's Details